yiding-ma/yiding-ma.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a PhD candidate in Applied Economics and Management at Cornell University.
-My research interests are environmental economics and financial market.
+My research interests are finance and environmental economics.
 My CV is available [here](https://yiding-ma.github.io/files/yidingma_cv.pdf).

-I am on the job market in 2023-2024 and will be available for interviews before and at ASSA 2024.
+I am on the job market in 2023-2024 and will be available for interviews.

 Education
 ======